 Shop for ingredients & supplies:

-Let them drain and cool for a couple of minutes, then they're ready to eat!
+- Let the fried dough drain and cool for a couple of minutes, then they're ready to eat!

 Asher made one round piece of Indian Fry Bread for himself... then made it into a smiley face.
 It was the cutest smiley face ever! ❤️️